tensorlakeai/indexify/docs/docs/usecases/video_rag.md

 A: Biden is taking significant action on climate by cutting carbon emissions in half by 2030 ...
 ```

-## Introduction

-Indexify can extract information from videos, including key scenes in a video, audio of the video, the transcripts, and also detects all the objects of interest in a video.
-All of these are done through Indexify's open source extractors.

-For this example, since we are only interested in the topics discussed in the video, we will extract the audio from the video, transcribe it, and index it.
+We will extract the audio from the video, transcribe it, and index it.
 Then we will use the extracted information to answer questions about the video.

 We will be using the following extractors: